pagkly/Zed/Investopedia3/What is a Debt Fund.md

 ## Debt Fund Risk

 Debt funds may invest in a wide swath of securities, with varying associated risk levels.
 U.S. government debt is generally considered to pose the least risk.
-The risk profile of corporate debt issued by businesses as part of their capital structures is generally classified by the company’s [credit rating](https://www.investopedia.com/terms/c/creditrating.asp).
+The risk profile of corporate debt issued by businesses as part of their capital structures is generally classified by the company’s [[credit rating]](https://www.investopedia.com/terms/c/creditrating.asp).

 Investment-grade debt is issued by companies with stable outlooks and high credit quality.
 High-yield debt, which is mainly issued by lower credit quality companies with potential emerging growth prospects, offers higher returns, along with higher prospective risk.
 Other debt categories include developed market debt and emerging market debt.